 What is heartworm?

 Heartworm is a deadly disease that causes long-lasting damage to an animal’s internal organs.
 Once the worms have matured, usually within 3-4 months, they can grow up to 12 inches long and survive for many years.
 They can infect and cause major damage to vital organs such as the heart, lungs, liver, and kidney.
 Dogs are more commonly affected by heartworm disease than cats, but it’s still possible for cats to get heartworm, too.
+While heartworm doesn’t affect dogs in the same way, they can cause clots in the arteries, so make sure to keep your Orange County equestrians safe from feral creatures!

 Symptoms of heartworm include loss of breath, lethargy, and a persistent cough.
 At first, however, there may be no symptoms of heartworm at all.
 That’s why it’s important to get your pets seen by a veterinarian regularly.